hyjin123/learn-book/README.md

 ## Getting Started

 1. Fork this repository, then clone your fork of this repository.
-2. Install dependencies using the npm install in the frontend directory and backend directory.
+2. Install dependencies using the npm install in the front-end directory and back-end directory.
 3. Start postgresql using psql.
-4. Create a database in your host machine called "life-booster" with user "labber" and password "labber" on port 5432
+4. Create a database in your host machine called "learn-book" with user "labber" and password "labber" on port 5432
-5. Seed the database in the backend directory with npm run db:reset and npm run seed.
+5. Seed the database in the back-end directory with npm run db:reset and npm run seed.
-6. Start the web server using the npm start command in the frontend directory.
+6. Start the web server using the npm start command in the front-end directory.
 The app will be served at http://localhost:3000/.
-7. Start the backend server using the npm run dev command in the backend directory.
+7. Start the back-end server using the npm run dev command in the back-end directory.
 The app will be served at http://localhost:3001/.

 ## Stack Choices